P. King Duckling: Broadcast

 Disney Junior has picked up P. King Duckling to air on its American, Latin American, Indian, Korean, and Southeast Asian channels.
 In Sweden, the show aired on SVT in Swedish, and in China, the show aired on CCTV-14 Kids Channel in Chinese, both following the show's sale to Disney Junior in the United States.
 The show is also available on Netflix from November 7, 2017 until May 6, 2021.

 Home media

 A DVD release of the series, titled "P. King Duckling: Seize the Day!", was released by Shout!
 Factory on September 12, 2017.
+A second DVD titled "P. King Duckling: Discovery Duck" was released on December 12, 2017, and a third DVD titled "P. King Duckling: Lights, Camera, Duckling!" was released on March 20, 2018.